Chapelton, Aberdeenshire: Houses

 House styles in Chapelton vary from small apartments to five bedroom family homes.
 The architecture of the houses' exteriors have slate roof tiles and lime harl.
 Architectural details and materials in the first phase include slate roofs, timber windows (sash and case to public elevations), Dormer|dormer windows, timber linings to some extensions and garages, corrugated metal roofing, and some properties have working chimneys for wood-burning stoves.
 A small number of timber buildings with a modern feel are incorporated around the neighbourhood edge.

 A design code for the area has been developed to ensure that the architecture and integrity of the original design cannot be altered or diminished.

 Services

 The Chapelton Community Interest Company has been set up to manage many aspects of the new town, particularly those beyond the remit of Aberdeenshire Council.
 Community events are organised, commercial facilities and green spaces are managed.
 Directly accountable to residents, the CCIC also has the remit to regulate future development within the community to ensure that purchasers can be sure of the design that they buy into.

 Schools

-Chapelton has a award winning nursery.
+Chapelton has an award-winning nursery.

 Walters & Cohen, a specialist schools architect, has worked with EDC on schooling provision.
 Sites for three primary schools and one secondary school have been identified for the first four neighbourhoods.
 These schools will be located adjacent to commercial areas.

 Options for immediate secondary education in Chapelton are still being developed in conjunction with Aberdeenshire Council's Education Department.